Sosowski/The_Ungodly_Crawl/README.md

 Assemble all the files into one folder, and launch index.html in your browser of choice.
 Nothing special to it.
 The game's instructions are fully detailed within the page.

-## Current Issues

-Documents are largely unorganized at the current moment.
-Seperating them into their own folders requires editing all the various calls in the javascript, which will be done at some point.

-There are no known issues with gameplay as of yet.